lokilust/retro-env-can-weather-chan/README.md

 NPM will be installed along with Node however I recommend using [Yarn](https://yarnpkg.com/) for this project.

 Before continuing along with this guide make sure you run the following to install the project dependencies.
+If you do not have it installed, Take a look at the install file /install_nodejs.sh
 ```
 yarn install
 ```